When I talk about designing your Thomas Jefferson Education in your homeschool family (TJEd) - I'm not saying that this is THE way.

 How can you help this child?
 Look at materials or parts of a curriculum together.
 Open up the books and any curriculum you have or will buy to help in the studies.
 Buy CDs or a program that will teach the skill.
 Go to the library.
 Make a suggestion as to the next classic you may wish to read together.

 Set the example.
+In order to be successful with the Thomas Jefferson Education Appoach, you need to be a model for your children.
 Get out books you'd love to read.
 Set up your own work area - Show the children the notes you are taking about the books your are reading.
 Read the books your children are reading.
 Become prepared to discuss.

 Follow your interests and show them how to study.